 To give them a boost, Caltrans is spending about $1 million on a media blitz urging the public to minimize freeway driving, take public transit and move up any plans to leave town to Thursday rather than Friday.

 "There is no good time to lose a bridge carrying some 280,000 vehicles a day," Goodwin said.
-"We recognize there will
+"We recognize there will be a public inconvenience and we are working hard to keep it to a minimum."

 The bridge closes 8 p.m. sharp Thursday, and is scheduled to reopen by 5 a.m.
 Tuesday — as long as crews finish replacing a 300-foot-long bridge section.